k0shk0sh/EasyVersion/README.md

   - `./gradlew nextPatch`

 - Next Snapshot
   - Updates the snapshot version with either one of the snapshot definition supplied in plugin configuration.
   - `./gradlew nextSnapshot`

+## Example

+Before publishing your new awesome library or module, call either one of the tasks first followed by your releasing task.

 ## EasyVersion Properties